 The Problem: Looking for an Inexpensive Apartment

 We are a young married couple living in Southern California.
-We just got a notice today that as of Oct.
-1st our rent will be raised from $125 a month.
+We just got a notice today that in two months our rent will be raised significantly.
 We live in a bad neighborhood far from USC where my husband is a graduate student and our total income won't support the increase.
 We have a cat, no children and are non-smokers.
 We would like to move someplace nicer and preferably cheaper but are having trouble finding an apartment.
 We have searched all over the internet but most places list minimal information and then expect you to pay anywhere from $30 to $100 in membership fees to get the real information.

 Schools Offer Inexpensive Apartments

 Since your husband is a graduate student at USC, have you tried to find out if the university has married graduate student housing available?
 If so, it may be a lot closer to his classes and more reasonable in cost.
 Of course, at some of the campuses I have been to, the married student housing was definitely no fashion statement and definitely not something you would see in House and Garden.

 Go to the campus bulletin board.
 Maybe you can find something, now that school is about to start.
 Go through the newspaper and start hitting the streets looking in areas that you know have rental places.
 Get the map out and draw a 20-mile circle around the campus with a compass and then you know the location you want.